JuliaPhylo/PhyloNetworks.jl/docs/readme.md

 pkg> activate .
 pkg> status # just to check
 pkg> status --manifest
-pkg> instantiate # after deleting Manifest.toml and undo changes to Project.toml pkg> # add RCall#master # in case some dependency causes an issue pkg> dev PhyloNetworks pkg> add PhyloPlots#master # to get the master branch: done by make.jl
+pkg> instantiate # after this, delete Manifest.toml and undo changes to Project.toml pkg> # add RCall#master # in case some dependency causes an issue pkg> dev PhyloNetworks pkg> add PhyloPlots#master # to get the master branch: done by make.jl